 All applications will be treated confidentially.

-Our Civic Centre Customer Service Counter is open, you can come in and see us or call us on 8372 8888 or visit us at www.mitchamcouncil.sa.gov.au.
-We are also continuing to offer assistance and connections with our community in a variety of ways, including:
+Our Civic Centre Customer Service Counter is open.
+You can come in and see us, call us on 8372 8888 or visit us at www.mitchamcouncil.sa.gov.au.
+We are also continuing to offer assistance and connections with our community.
+The Civic Centre will accept cash and EFTPOS.

 Council will continue to observe all directions and advice issued by the Federal and State Governments regarding COVID-19, as the health and wellbeing of our community is our highest priority.